The Emperor and the Golem: Production

-Jan Werich and Jiří Voskovec were trying to make the film based on their play Golem in the 1930s.
+Jan Werich and Jiří Voskovec first tried to make a film based on their play Golem in the 1930s.
 That film eventually became Le Golem directed by Julien Duvivier, who significantly re-wrote the screenplay and changed it into a horror film.
-Werich returned to this theme in 1950s and co-wrote a screenplay with Jiří Brdečka.
-It was originally directed by Jiří Krejčík, but after disputes with the Werich, Krejčík was replaced by Martin Frič.
+Werich returned to this theme in the 1950s and co-wrote a screenplay with Jiří Brdečka.
+It was originally directed by Jiří Krejčík, but after disputes with Werich, Krejčík was replaced by Martin Frič.
 The whole film was shot in Barrandov Studios.
 It was the third Czechoslovak full-length color film after Warriors of Faith and Temno.
-It was shot on Eastmancolor and Agfacolor material.
-Costumes were based on designs by Jiří Trnka.
+It was shot using Eastmancolor and Agfacolor material.
+Its costumes were based on designs by Jiří Trnka.

 Release

-The Emperor and the Golem had a premiere on 4 January 1952 as a two-part film, 155 minutes long.
+The Emperor and the Golem premiered on 4 January 1952 as a two-part film which ran for 155 minutes.

 International version

-A 112-minute-long one-part international version was prepared, with most propaganda flavoured scenes cut out (e.g., songs).
-It was successfully distributed in many countries, including Italy, West Germany, East Germany, Sweden, USA, UK, Finland, France, Belgium or Argentina.
+A 112-minute-long one-part international version was prepared, with most propaganda-related scenes cut out, such as its songs.
+It was successfully distributed in many countries, including Italy, West Germany, East Germany, Sweden, USA, UK, Finland, France, Belgium and Argentina.